- 1. How does salary sacrificing work?

 Your salary sacrificed contributions and your employer’s Superannuation Guarantee contributions and any additional employer contributions count towards your concessional (before-tax) contributions cap.

-Your concessional contributions are subject to a maximum of 15% tax (or 30% tax if your adjusted taxable income is more than $250,000 for the 2017/2018 year), which generally means such a strategy is tax-effective only for employees paying more than 15 cents in the dollar income tax.
+Your concessional contributions are subject to a maximum of 15% tax (or 30% tax if your adjusted taxable income is more than $250,000 for the 2017/2018 year, or for the 2018/2019 year), which generally means such a strategy is tax-effective only for employees paying more than 15 cents in the dollar income tax.

 Important: See Super Fact No 3 earlier in this article for the super tax refund applicable to those who earn less than $37,000, and for an explanation of the extra tax on higher income earners.